Iamnotaspy/Iamnotaspy/README.md

   - A turn based grid dungeon crawler with A star
   - A RPG with turn based combat and skill trees
   - A funnily janky multiplayer fighting game with controller support and the ability to create your fighter by selecting which body parts you wanted (e.g. frog legs, robot chest and Rhino horn)

+There was also one prototype game created in Unreal rather than Unity:
+ - An artsy typing game themed around the life of Van Gogh titled Van Gogh's Ear.

 ___________________________________________________________________________________________________________________________________________________________________________________